JakeTurner616/DiscordTorrentManager/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new bot application.

-2. Navigate to the `Bot` section and create a new bot.

-3. Create and copy the bot token.
+2. Create and copy the bot token.

-4. Invite the bot to your server using the OAuth2 URL Generator under the `OAuth2` tab.
-Make sure to give the bot the necessary permissions.
+3. Invite the bot to your server using the OAuth2 URL Generator under the `OAuth2` tab.
+Make sure to give the bot the necessary permissions for slash commands, reactions, and text.

 ## Configuration